moondance-labs/tanssi-docs/builders/tooling/oracles/phala.md

 ### Interacting with Price Feeds on the Tanssi Demo EVM Appchain {: #interacting-with-price-feeds-demo-evm-appchain }

-Next, this tutorial will showcase interacting with the price feed contracts on the demo EVM Appchain.
-These contracts are already deployed on the demo EVM Appchain, so you can interact with them by accessing the aggregator contract corresponding to your desired asset.
+Next, this tutorial will showcase interacting with the price feed contracts on the demo EVM appchain.
+These contracts are already deployed on the demo EVM appchain, so you can interact with them by accessing the aggregator contract corresponding to your desired asset.

-For a refresher on setting up Remix to interface with your Appchain, see the [Deploy Smart Contracts with Remix](/builders/interact/ethereum-api/dev-env/remix/){target=\_blank} guide.
-Secondly, make sure you have [connected MetaMask](/builders/interact/ethereum-api/wallets/metamask/){target=\_blank} to the demo EVM Appchain.
+For a refresher on setting up Remix to interface with your appchain, see the [Deploy Smart Contracts with Remix](/builders/interact/ethereum-api/dev-env/remix/){target=\_blank} guide.
+Secondly, make sure you have [connected MetaMask](/builders/interact/ethereum-api/wallets/metamask/){target=\_blank} to the demo EVM appchain.

 Paste the [aggregator contract](https://github.com/smartcontractkit/chainlink/blob/develop/contracts/src/v0.8/shared/interfaces/AggregatorV3Interface.sol){target=\_blank} into a new file in Remix and compile it.